SolarLune/tetra3d/readme.md

 It evokes a similar feeling to primitive 3D game consoles like the PS1, N64, or DS.
 Being that a software renderer is not _nearly_ fast enough for big, modern 3D titles, the best you're going to get out of Tetra is drawing some 3D elements for your primarily 2D Ebiten game, or a relatively rudimentary fully 3D game (_maybe_ something on the level of a PS1 or N64 game would be possible).
 That said, limitation breeds creativity, and I am intrigued at the thought of what people could make with Tetra.

-In general, Tetra3D's just a basic software renderer, so you can target higher resolutions (1080p) or lower resolutions (as an example, 398x224 seems to be a similar enough resolution to PS1 while maintaining a 16:9 resolution).
-Anything's fine as long as the target GPU can handle generating a render texture for the resolution (if you have depth testing / depth texture rendering on, as that's how depth testing is done).
+In general, Tetra3D's just a basic software renderer, so you can target higher resolutions (like 1080p or 4K) or lower resolutions (as an example, 398x224 seems to be a similar enough resolution to PS1 while maintaining a 16:9 resolution).
+Anything's fine as long as the target GPU can handle generating a render texture for the resolution if you have depth testing / depth texture rendering on, as that's how depth testing is done.

 ## Why did I make it?

 Because there's not really too much of an ability to do 3D for gamedev in Go apart from [g3n](http://g3n.rocks), [go-gl](https://github.com/go-gl/gl) and [Raylib-go](https://github.com/gen2brain/raylib-go).
 I like Go, I like janky 3D, and so, here we are.

 It's also interesting to have the ability to spontaneously do things in 3D sometimes.
-For example, if you were making a 2D game with Ebiten but wanted to display just a few things in 3D, Tetra3D should work well for you.
+For example, if you were making a 2D game with Ebiten but wanted to display just a few GUI elements or objects in 3D, Tetra3D should work well for you.

 Finally, while a software renderer is not by any means fast, it is relatively simple and easy to use.
 Any platforms that Ebiten supports should also work for Tetra3D automatically (hopefully!).